 As appropriate, the Federal Trustees will ensure compliance with applicable statutes, regulations, and policies prior to implementation of any restoration alternatives.
 The following is a list of statutes that may apply to the proposed Project.
 Compliance with these authorities, and other authorities not listed, is considered part of the restoration planning process.
-Any Project implemented will be responsible for obtaining necessary permits and complying with relevant statutes, regulations, and policies.
+Those implementing the Project will be responsible for obtaining necessary permits and complying with relevant statutes, regulations, and policies.

-6.1 Federal Laws
+6.1 Federal Laws and Executive Orders